Improving knockoffs with conditional calibration: HIV drug resistance data

-In this section, we apply the fixed-X cKnockoff and cKnockoff$^*$ to detect the mutations in the Human Immunodeficiency Virus (HIV) associated with drug resistance \citep{rhee2006genotypic}, following the analysis in \cite{barber15} and \cite{fithian2022conditional}.
+This section applies fixed-X cKnockoff and cKnockoff* to identify mutations in the Human Immunodeficiency Virus (HIV) associated with drug resistance \citep{rhee2006genotypic}, following the analysis in \cite{barber15} and \cite{fithian2022conditional}.

-The dataset includes experimental results on 16 different drugs, each falling into one of three different categories: protease inhibitors (PIs), nucleoside reverse transcriptase inhibitors (NRTIs), and nonnucleoside reverse transcriptase inhibitors (NNRTIs).
-In each experiment, we have access to a set of genetic mutations and a measure of resistance to each drug for a sample of HIV patients.
-Following \cite{barber15}, we construct a design matrix, without an intercept term, by one-hot encoding the mutation so that $X_{ij} = 1$ iff the $j$th mutation is present in the $i$th sample and preprocess the data by discarding mutations that occur fewer than three times and removing duplicated columns.
-The $16$ drug experiments are of different sizes.
-Overall, most of them have sample size $n$ between $600$ to $800$ and number of genetic mutations $m$ between $200$ to $300$.
-Since the ground truth is not available, we evaluate replicability in the same way as \cite{barber15} by comparing the selected mutations to those identified in an independent treatment-selected mutation (TSM) panel of \cite{rhee2006genotypic}; see Section 4 of \cite{barber15} for further detail.
-For each dataset, we will compare BH, knockoffs, cKnockoff, and cKnockoff$^*$ described in Section \ref{sec:simu_main}.
+The dataset encompasses experimental results for 16 drugs across three categories: protease inhibitors (PIs), nucleoside reverse transcriptase inhibitors (NRTIs), and nonnucleoside reverse transcriptase inhibitors (NNRTIs).
+Each experiment provides data on genetic mutations and drug resistance measures for a sample of HIV patients.
+Following \cite{barber15}, we construct the design matrix using one-hot encoding for mutations, excluding an intercept term.
+We preprocess the data by discarding mutations occurring fewer than three times and removing duplicated columns.
+The 16 drug experiments vary in size, with most having sample sizes $n$ between 600 and 800, and genetic mutation counts $m$ between 200 and 300.
+Given the absence of ground truth, we assess replicability by comparing selected mutations to those identified in an independent treatment-selected mutation (TSM) panel from \cite{rhee2006genotypic}, as detailed in Section 4 of \cite{barber15}.
+For each dataset, we compare the performance of BH, knockoffs, cKnockoff, and cKnockoff* as described in Section \ref{sec:simu_main}.

-Figure \ref{fig:HIV-0.05} presents the results where we set $\alpha = 0.05$.
-The horizontal dashed line indicates the total number of mutations appearing in the TSM list.
-So these experiments cover the cases where the number of non-null variables is above, about, or below $1 / \alpha$.
-We see knockoffs suffers in all cases and almost reject nothing.
-Our cKnockoff and cKnockoff$^*$ procedures save knockoffs and make a decent number of discoveries.
-As a comparison, the BH procedure may not be suitable for these problems since in most experiments the BH discoveries contain more than $\alpha=5\%$ mutations not in the TSM list.
+Figure \ref{fig:HIV-0.05} presents results with $\alpha = 0.05$.
+The horizontal dashed line indicates the total number of mutations in the TSM list, encompassing scenarios where the number of non-null variables is above, approximately equal to, or below $1 / \alpha$.
+Knockoffs consistently underperforms, making almost no rejections across all cases.
+In contrast, our cKnockoff and cKnockoff$^*$ procedures save knockoffs and make a decent number of discoveries.

-Additional results for $\alpha = 0.2$ is included in Appendix \ref{app:hiv}, where knockoffs is not powerless in most problems and our methods are able to make more discoveries.
+Additional results for $\alpha = 0.2$ is included in \App~\ref{app:hiv}, where knockoffs is not powerless in most problems and our methods are able to make more discoveries.